Check out these additional IPv6 Resources:

 Nonetheless, we cannot ignore the growth of the Internet address consumption.

-Any routers or switches you purchase for your network should be IPv6 compliant.
+- Any routers or switches or gateways or firewalls, or anything else for that matter, you purchase for your network should be IPv6 compliant.

-You should be developing an IPv6 strategy (yes, we would love to help!)
+- You should be developing an IPv6 strategy or at least updating it (yes, we would love to help!)

 We hope this helps, and I welcome further discussion!